“I utilize a diverse, empathetic, and holistic approach when working with you.”

 What can you share with people who are ambivalent about seeing a therapist?

 In life, we all go through hard moments where we may need support a little more than other times.
-There are events that can throw someone off from their usual way of coping with life adversities (sometimes, life just happens).
+There are events that can throw someone off from their usual way of coping with life’s adversities.
 If you are experiencing any type of mental health or emotional concern that is affecting your daily life and functioning, therapy may be beneficial.
 Therapy can help you acquire the tools to explore, identify your feelings, learn how to cope, and implement new ways to deal with behaviors and thinking processes.
 Ultimately, you will learn more about yourself, receive support in achieving your goals, and improve in all areas of your life.
 The best thing about therapy is that it is meant to offer a nonjudgmental space where you can receive appropriate support free from any biased thinking.
 I always tell people who are ambivalent about therapy to trust in the connection that you feel with your therapist.
 The therapist should be someone you feel connected to and feel you can trust.
 Allow yourself the opportunity to heal, discover, and explore any feelings you may need support with.
 Therapy is about working on yourself.
 Your time matters!
 You matter!
 Your emotions matter!
 And you deserve to be heard and supported!